Things to Do in Gibraltar: The Quick Version

 Essential Monkey Rules

-- Never feed them — It's illegal and carries a €4,000 fine.
+- Never feed them — It's illegal and carries a fine of up to £4,000.
 Food makes them aggressive and dependent

 - Secure all food and drink — They will open rucksack zips, reach into bags, and snatch water bottles.
 Keep everything locked away in closed compartments